What is progressive rendering?

 Async HTML fragments

 Flushing parts of the HTML to the browser as the page is constructed on the back end.
-More details on the technique can be found here.
+More details on the technique can be found in this article.